California water agencies offer Colorado River savings

 Four California water agencies take water from the river: The Imperial Irrigation District, the Metropolitan Water District of Southern California, the Coachella Valley Water District and the Palo Verde Irrigation District.

-The irrigation district in California’s Imperial Valley gets a larger share of the river than any other entity anywhere.
+The irrigation district in California’s Imperial Valley receives a larger share of the river than any other entity.
 It’s the only source of water for crops in California’s southeastern desert, where many of the nation’s winter vegetables, like broccoli, as well as feed crops like alfalfa are grown.

 Runoff from the irrigation district also feeds the Salton Sea, a lake in Southern California created in 1905 when the Colorado River overflowed.
 Once a destination, the lake has been drying up in recent decades, exposing residents to harmful dust and harming ecosystems.